derksen-sam/derksen-sam/README.md

 ## Tech stack

-- Plain HTML, CSS, and a small amount of vanilla JavaScript - no frameworks, no build step
+- Plain HTML, CSS, and a small amount of JavaScript - no frameworks, no build step
+ - Vanilla JavaScript powers the live GitHub activity feed and the dynamic copyright year
 - [JetBrains Mono](https://fonts.google.com/specimen/JetBrains+Mono) via Google Fonts (external dependency, loaded via `<link>`)
-- A shared external stylesheet (`styles.css`) links from both `index.html` and `work.html`, so the browser caches it once and reuses it across pages. `404.html` keeps its own inline styles, since it's a standalone layout that reuses some class names with different values.
+- A single shared stylesheet (`styles.css`) is linked from all three pages, so the browser caches it once and reuses it across the site.
-- Vanilla JavaScript powers the live GitHub activity feed and the dynamic copyright year

 ## Automation